emqx/cloud-docs/en_US/billing/billing_information.md

 # View and Edit Your Billing Information

-To view and edit your billing information:
+To view and update your billing information:

 1. Navigate to the Billing Overview page.
 2. In the right top section of the page, you can find the Billing Information block.
-  - If you have not added a card, click + button to add a new card.
+  - If you haven't added a card, click + button to add a new card.
-  - If you have added a card, your card information will be displayed in the block including card last four numbers, expire date, when the card had been added.
+  - If you have added a card, your card information will be displayed in the block including card last four numbers, expire date, and when the card had been added.
-  - Click **Change Info** to edit card information.
+  - Click **Change Info** to update card information.
-  - Click **Got a problem?** if you have any issues in editing card information.
+  - Click **Got a problem?** if you have any issues in updating card information.
 You can contact us through the **Tickets** in the top menu or by sending us an email.

 TODO PIC

-## Edit or Update your Billing Information
+## Add or Update your Billing Information
 TODO PIC
 Please fill the details as needed.
 <table>